AmazingAmpharos/OoT-Randomizer/README.md

 -A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltulla on some vines in standad Deku Tree.
 -The Bow can be used to knock down the stairs in Dodongo's Cavern with two well timed shots.
 -The vines in Forest Temple leading to where the well drain switch is in the standard form can be barely reached with the standard Hookshot.
+-With precise positioning, you can Hookshot the bottom of the vines in the well in Forest Temple, in order to swim through the well without
+Iron Boots, Gold Scale, or Longshot.
 -A Bombchu from the ground level can be used to hit the switch to bypass the block pushing puzzle in Forest Temple MQ.
 -A rusted switch under a Song of Time block in the standard Fire Temple can be hit by using Hammer into the block.
+-To reach the chest near the boss door in Fire Temple MQ, the crate surrounding one of the torches can be destroyed with a well-timed Bombchu.
 -The location with the Boss Key chest in Fire Temple MQ can be reached without the Bow with very particular use of Din's Fire.
 -The upper levels of the old boulder maze in Fire Temple MQ can be reached without explosives by using the Hammer through a wall.
 -In the standard Spirit Temple, the bridge on child side can be lowered with a carefully timed Bombchu.
 -The frozen switch in Spirit Temple MQ can be hit without a fire source by using the Bow and Song of Time very cleverly.
 -The chest in the basement of the standard Bottom of the Well can be reached with only a Strength Upgrade by using a jump slash with a lit
 Deku Stick to access the bomb flowers in the basement.
+-The Skulltula blocking the standard Bottom of the Well's entrance can be passed by stunning it with either a Deku Nut or the Boomerang, and then rolling through its legs.
+-The highest silver rupee in the left side of Gerudo Training Grounds MQ can be obtained with just the Hookshot if you shoot from directly to the left of the target and then immediately jumpslash while holding forward.
+-Also in Gerudo Training Grounds MQ, after accessing the right side of the central maze, the lit torch in the lava room can be reached with just
+Hookshot by jumping down and standing next to a flame circle.
 -The first room of the Spirit Trail in Ganon's Castle MQ can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
 -The Gold Skulltulla in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.